doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

 Design 4

 Design 4 similarly represented some of the requirements with the Administrator, Player, and Cryptogram classes.
 Same as Design 1 and 3, Design 4 included a class to for the player statistics requirement.
+And Design 4 made a clear construction of the diagram.

 # Summary